Intellectual Property Rights in Indonesia

 Each renewal of this registration adds 10 years to the protection period; the number of renewals is infinite.
 In Indonesia, all trademarks must be registered with the Directorate General of Intellectual Property Rights (DGIPR).

 Patents are rights awarded to business owners who have developed a new product and wish to utilise it commercially or exclusively.
 A business owner in Indonesia may be granted either simple or standard patents.

-Simple patents processed in two to three years and have a ten-year validity duration.
-Patents take three to five years to process, have a 20-year validity span, and provide stronger levels of intellectual property protection.
+Simple patents processed in 2-3 years and have a 10-year validity duration.
+Patents take 3-5 years to process, have a 20-year validity span, and provide stronger levels of intellectual property protection.

-Before they can acquire a patent, applicants must specify the scope of the protection they want as well as the technical description of the innovation.
+Before they can acquire a patent in Indonesia, applicants must specify the scope of the protection they want as well as the technical description of the innovation.
 Patents must be registered with the Directorate General of Intellectual Property Rights in Indonesia.

 3. Industrial designs

 Industrial design rights are granted to business owners who want to restrict others from exploiting their business design for commercial purposes without their permission.
 The Indonesian Design Act is the legislation that governs and defines all industrial designs in the country.
 In Indonesia, the first person to file for the right to an industrial design is the only person who is authorised to hold it.